-The analog output can be set from within a program or it can be configured to echo the state of select servo loop nodes.
+The analog outputs can be set from within a program or they can be configured to echo the state of select servo loop nodes.

-The analog output is set to zero when you power on the system or reset the drive.
+The analog outputs are set to zero when you power on the system or reset the drive.